-Nightwing was captured by Shrike, a rival with a grudge who was one of the best assassins in the world.
+Nightwing was captured by Shrike, a rival with a grudge who claimed to be one of the best assassins in the world.
 When it was finally time for Nightwing and Shrike to throw down, the former completely ignored the latter and kicked his ass with his back turned.

 His run-in with Cassandra Cain's Batgirl (after a Big Damn Heroes moment where she bailed out Robin) went no better: